The best way to grapple with applying the TEACH Act's exemptions to online teaching is to think about specific instructional scenarios.

 I found an article in JSTOR that I would like my students to read.
 Will the TEACH Act allow me to post it to my online course?

-- CSU Stanislaus library subscribes to JSTOR, so the TEACH Act is actually irrelevant.
+- Stanislaus State Library subscribes to JSTOR, so the TEACH Act is actually irrelevant.

 The readings for my course on politics and culture in Central America come from book chapters and articles that are not in our library databases.
 Will the TEACH Act allow me to scan and post those materials as a kind of “electronic reserves” or electronic coursepack?